indiana-university/rivet-docs/content/components/information/component-status.md

 ---
 title: "Component status"
-description: "Each component will go through phases in it’s lifecycle.
+description: "Each component will go through phases in its lifecycle.
 Below is a breakdown of the component phases."
 type: "status"
 excludeFromStatus: true
 ---